Ernest Bai Koroma: Court case

 Embattled by a series of court cases against his youthful leadership and executive and the 2002 APC Constitution, Koroma was eventually stripped of his de jure leadership of the APC by the Supreme Court of Sierra Leone on 22 June 2005.
 He was, however, again unanimously elected as Leader and presidential candidate of the APC ahead of the 2007 Sierra Leone presidential and parliamentary elections at APC National Delegates Convention held on 3 September 2005 in the northern town of Port Loko.
 The internal party dispute was said to be resolved in April 2007, mainly between Koroma and Edward Turay, with Koroma being accepted by APC dissidents as the party's leader ahead of the 2007 general election.

 Under his leadership, the APC swept virtually all the seats in the Western Area and the Northern Province during the local government elections of 2004.
 This was in spite of the fact that some of the old guard of the APC dismissed his leadership as a matter of child's play.

+Koroma has been charged with four offences including treason for his alleged role in failed military attempt coup to topple the West African country's government in November.